josephestes/MultiplicationTable/README.md

 # MultiplicationTable

-This program outputs a "multiplication table" for the digits 1-10 multiplied by 1-10.
+This program outputs a multiplication table for the digits 1-10 multiplied by 1-10.

-## Usage/Examples
+# Features

+- Generates a multiplication table using loops

+# Example

+When the program is run, it will output the following multiplication table:

 ```
    1   2   3   4   5   6   7   8   9  10